ircdocs/modern-irc/_includes/modern-appendix.md

 This mode is standard, and the mode letter used for it is `"+O"`.

 If a user has this mode, this indicates that they are a server [operator](#operators).
-A local operator has [operator](#operators) priveleges for their server, and not for the rest of the network.
+A local operator has [operator](#operators) privileges for their server, and not for the rest of the network.

 ### Registered User Mode